|

 “This open-mouthed symbol, inscribed Gula, and this angry-eyed one, Invidia—these are the symbols I saw on my attackers in the VR game and the woods.”

-“Dude, slow down,” crept over me and had its intended effect.
-Then, following up, Gene said, “You didn’t mention anything about symbols.”
+Then, following up, he said, “You didn’t mention anything about symbols.”

 “It slipped my mind, okay.
 I’ve been through lots today!”

-“Well, you know what this means—The Theater of Sins is here on campus!”
+“Well, you know what this means—The Order of the Eternal Night is here on campus!”

 “I know it’s fairly early for you, but we need to retire.
 Hellie and I have early classes tomorrow.”

-“Even after all that, you’re taking her back into public?”
+“Even after all that, you’re taking her back out into public?”

 “Well, I’m not chaining her up in the boiler room.”